xrzspb/Sudoku/README.md

 2. when user select a filled cell, other cells with the same number will be highlighted

+3. when a row, column or block is fully filled, an animation will be displayed

 ===========================
 Responsive Web Design
 ===========================